ralphje/django-internationalflavor/README.rst

     _scripts/mergemessages.py

+This command will also synchronize with file named ``django_only.po``, which can be used by translators to translate messages (instead of the huge ``django.po`` file that also contains CLDR strings).

 Translators should note that all CLDR data will be automatically overwritten with translations.
-In the off chance that a manual override is required, add a comment with the string ``manual`` in it.